 The Company is exposed to a number of internal and external risks as a life and annuity reinsurer.
-To this end, the Board of Directors has formalized and approved the Company's Risk Appetite and Risk Management Framework policies, which define the Company's total risk capacity, risk preferences and governance arrangements for taking, mitigating and avoiding risk.
+To effectively manage these risks the Board has formalized and approved the Company's Risk Appetite and RMF policies, which define the Company's total risk capacity, risk preferences and governance arrangements for taking, mitigating and avoiding risk.

-In addition, a reporting mechanism has been established to ensure timely and effective reporting of risk to the appropriate governance level within the Company.
+A formalized incident management reporting process exists within the Company to ensure timely and effective reporting of operational risks to the appropriate governance level.